1. Are Lagottos good with children?

 Lagottos are a wonderful choice for people with allergies.
 I have had many people want to meet them to see if their allergies acted up and to date, nobody has ever had a reaction to my dogs.
 My grandson is severely allergic to dogs.
 He scored 10 out of 10 with the allergy test.
 He has been around them his entire life, and he is absolutely fine with them.
 If anyone was ever going to have a reaction, it would be him.
 I cannot speak for other's because I do not know the purity of their bloodlines.
 You will not have a reaction with mine, guaranteed.
 If you are still skeptical, and want to test for yourself, you are welcome to mail something to me, like a blanket, shirt, piece of fabric, etc., that I will rub on the dogs, let them lay on, and send back to you.

-We feed our adults Taste Of The Wild mixed with Wellness Core.
-They are 5 star foods, grain free and provide high quality protein.
-I couldn't choose, so we mix them.
-I would not expect you to do that.
-It is simply my preference.
+We feed our adults Wellness Core.
+It is a 5 star foods, grain free and provide high quality protein.
 Lagottos seem to do better with a grain free diet.
+Actually I think most dogs do better with a grain free diet.
+Most grains are fillers.
+Wolves do not eat grains in the wild, so it makes sense that neither should dogs.
 I also feed raw organic beef or venison bones, to supplement their diet.
+It provides them with a natural source of minerals.
 Bones are the greatest things for keeping their teeth pearly white.
-No need to brush their teeth.
+No need to brush their teeth, if you feed bones on a regular basis.
+Mine get them every week, but a couple of times a month will do it.
 I have zero food related problems.
 My dogs have great coats, bright eyes and plenty of energy.

 Our puppies eat Wellness Core dry puppy food.